A Survey on Task Allocation and Scheduling in Robotic Network Systems: Optimization

 \subsection{Without Cloud}

-\cite{Gini:2017} proposed an optimization approach that can be solved by several possible methods, such as market-based, swarm-based, distributed constraint optimization methods as a decentralized approach or branch-and-bound method as a centralized approach to minimize a cost function or maximize a reward function for all robots for completing their tasks.
-The temporal model is translated into logical expressions, \cite{Allen:1983}, and then the logical expression is translated into a graph that facilitates its use, \cite{DECHTER:1991}.
-Dynamic task allocation is used in modeling systems with environmental changes.
-Depending on which model (centralized or decentralized) is chosen, different solutions are proposed: branch-and-bounds or metaheuristics for the centralized model and distributed constraint (DCOP)-based methods or market-based methods for the decentralized model.
+\cite{Gini:2017} investigated the task allocation of multi-robots, taking into account the time windows constraints of the tasks and their precedence order, and proposed an optimization approach that can be solved by several possible methods, such as market-based, swarm-based, distributed constraint optimization methods as a decentralized approach or branch-and-bound method as a centralized approach to minimize a cost function or maximize a reward function for all robots for completing their tasks.
+The temporal model is translated into logical expressions, \cite{Allen:1983}, and then the logical expressions are translated into graphs that facilitate their use, \cite{DECHTER:1991}.
+Dynamic task allocation considers changes in the environment and provides solutions through centralized approaches like branch-and-bound and metaheuristics as well as decentralized methods such as DCOP-based techniques and market-based approaches.

-In this approach, all robots in the decentralized model should be able to communicate with each other and in the centralized model, the central unit should be able to communicate with all robots.
+All robots in the decentralized model should be able to communicate with each other and in the centralized model, the central unit should be able to communicate with all robots.
 Moreover, communication failures have not been considered, which means that in the centralized model, the central unit has to reschedule all tasks and generate new solutions when new tasks arrive, while in the decentralized model, approximation methods should be used to reduce the computation time.
 Moreover, robots that can perform multiple tasks simultaneously and multi-robot tasks are not considered, and disjoint temporal models are not considered.

 \cite{NUNES:2017} studied the ordering of tasks with time window constraints.
 They described a general optimization model for the task allocation problem from which all existing methods can be derived by considering a general optimization of a generic function, which can be a cost function, a reward, a distance to the task, etc., and then, depending on the problem, maximize the number of tasks completed, minimize the sum of the total path cost of all robots, minimize the latency, maximize the reward, and minimize the number of robots deployed.